-The mobile health industry is expected to continue to grow in the coming years and is predicted to reach a total market size of almost 60 billion dollars by 2020.
+The mobile health market is expected to continue to grow in the coming years and is predicted to exceed 300 billion U.S. dollars by 2025.
 Uses of mHealth will grow and change as health trends and concerns fluctuate in coming years.
 For example, as the prevalence of diabetes becomes a greater problem in the United States, the potential to use mHealth apps to help in diabetes care and prevention will be one of the main therapy fields for mHealth app publishers.
 Like for digital health in general, the global coronavirus pandemic is also expected to be a driver for mobile health.
 The first peak of the pandemic already showed a significant increase in downloads of medical apps.